HIJaXAnonymous/HIJaX/README.md

 **Note:** Since training the model takes a long time we highly recommend using a computer cluster.

-### Python

-If you are using the cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/8.0 cudnn/6.0-cuda8 anaconda3/5.0.1-cuda8` - Thanks to the UNCC Cluster Support Team for the help :').

-If you are not using the cluster, install **Python 3.7** from [*Anaconda*](https://www.anaconda.com/download/).

 ## UNCC Model Setup on Linux
 This section is written based on our setup experience on UNCC's *Copperhead* cluster which runs *Red Hat's Linux 7.5*.

 ### Step 1: Python Setup
+ If you are using the cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/8.0 cudnn/6.0-cuda8 anaconda3/5.0.1-cuda8` - Thanks to the UNCC Cluster Support Team for the help :').
+If you are not using the cluster, install **Python 3.7** from [*Anaconda*](https://www.anaconda.com/download/).
- To access Python 3 with cuda run the following command ``module load cuda/8.0 cudnn/6.0-cuda8 anaconda3/5.0.1-cuda8`` **Note:** You need to run the above command on the cluster every time you login because the default python version is 2.7.
+ **Note:** You need to run the above command on the cluster every time you login because the default python version is 2.7.
  **Optional:** To make *Python 3.7 w/ CUDA* the default Python run the following command ``echo 'module load cuda/8.0 cudnn/6.0-cuda8 anaconda3/5.0.1-cuda8' >> ~/.bashrc``
  ### Step 2: Dependencies Setup